Kagweitis/barizi-ecommerce/README.md

   - Add the following environment variables:
     - `token`: This will hold the JWT token for authentication.
     - `baseUrl`: Set the value to `http://localhost:8081`.
+  - Select project environment on top right corner on postman.

 2. **Testing the API:**
   - Once your application is up and running, you can authenticate by sending a POST request to the `register` or `login` endpoints.